 REACH - the European Chemicals Policy

-REACH is the European Regulation on Registration, Evaluation, Authorisation and Restriction of Chemicals.
+REACH is the European Regulation on Registration, Evaluation, Authorization and Restriction of Chemicals.

 Lonza Specialty Ingredients has successfully registered all substances imported, manufactured and marketed in the European Union under REACH by the deadline in May 2018.
 REACH is an ongoing effort, and we will continue to strive to comply with its requirements.